writethedocs/www/docs/conf/portland/2024/writing-day.rst

 Use OpenAPI with the Museum API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Project organizer Heather Cloward, she/her.
+The `Museum API <https://github.com/Redocly/museum-openapi-example/tree/main>`__ wass built by Redocly for educational purposes.

-The `Museum API <https://github.com/Redocly/museum-openapi-example/tree/main>`__ is a sample OpenAPI description.
+The Museum API is a sample OpenAPI description.
 It offers a set of endpoints to interact with a museum's services -- such as retrieving museum hours, managing special events, and purchasing tickets.

 Our Writing Day goal is to onboard contributors and improve the Museum API definition.
 Help us create more complex use case examples like discriminator, webhooks, oneOf, allOf, etc.